-The Council is requested to resolve that the Treasury Management Strategy for 2020/21 as at Appendix A be approved.
+The Council is requested to resolve that the Treasury Management Strategy for 2021/22 and the Investment Strategy 2021-22 be approved.

 3. The Slough Joint Wellbeing Strategy, the JSNA and the Five Year Plan

 The report helps achieve the Five Year Plan by contributing to the Council's overall financial planning processes.